DaCoolOne/CS3800-project/README_Lisp.md

 that are included as well.

 There are a few important restrictions that are added to Kernel mode since the kernel is supposed to run a lot lower level.
-The most important restriction is that any user defined functions may not take any arguments and cannot return any values.
-Any communication between functions must take place using global variables (for anyone curious, this is because kernel mode the registers for variable storage).

-Additionally, when compiling for the Kernel you cannot call functions recursively.
+The most important restriction is that when compiling for the Kernel you cannot call functions recursively.
 This is to prevent issues involved with variables overwriting each other.
 Attempting to call a function recursively will result in an error message during the compiling process.

+Additionally, in kernel mode the alloc instruction is disabled.
+Any arrays must be declared globally.